huggingface/blog/playlist-generator-st.md

 # You can use the "corpus_id" to look up the original song
 ```

 Since we’re searching for any verse that matches the text prompt, there’s a good chance that the semantic search will find multiple verses from the same song.
-One simple way to avoid duplicates is by increasing the number of verse embeddings that `util.semantic_search` fetches for us with the `top_k` parameter, and then we can drop duplicate songs as we map each verse embedding to its respective song.
-Experimentally, I found that when I set `top_k=20` I rarely get duplicates!
+When we drop the duplicates, we might only end up with a few distinct songs.
+If we increase the number of verse embeddings that `util.semantic_search` fetches with the `top_k` parameter, we can increase the number of songs that we'll find.
+Experimentally, I found that when I set `top_k=20`, I almost always get at least 9 distinct songs.

 ## Making a Multi-Step Gradio App